wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 `handleGetSX()` is almost identical to `handleGetX()`.
 Its purpose is to acquire a cache block in exclusive state, and then lock the block in the cache until a later `GetX` on the same address writes to the block.
-This type of requests are used to implement atomic read-modify-write instructions, where the read part corresponds to the `GETSX` request, which locks the block in `M` state to avoid data race, and the later write unlocks the block with a `GetX` request and the `F_LOCKED` flag set.
+This type of requests are used to implement atomic read-modify-write instructions, where the read part corresponds to the `GetSX` request, which locks the block in `M` state to avoid data race, and the later write unlocks the block with a `GetX` request and the `F_LOCKED` flag set.

 The only difference between `handleGetSX()` and `handleGetX()` is that, on a cache hit, the lock counter on the block is incremented by calling `incLock()`.
-If the access incurs a miss or upgrade, then the `GETSX` request will be forwarded to the lower level, and the block transits to one of the transient states.
+If the access incurs a miss or upgrade, then the `GetSX` request will be forwarded to the lower level, and the block transits to one of the transient states.
-On receiving the response, which is of type `GetXResp`, function `handleGetXResp()` will check whether the originating request is a `GETSX`.
+On receiving the response, which is of type `GetXResp`, function `handleGetXResp()` will check whether the originating request is a `GetSX`.
 If positive, then the block will be locked as well by calling `incLock()`.

-Note that the `GETSX` handler will not check whether the request has the `F_LOCKED` flag set, nor does it decrement the lock counter on a direct hit.
+Note that the `GetSX` handler will not check whether the request has the `F_LOCKED` flag set, nor does it decrement the lock counter on a direct hit.

 #### CPU-Initiated Flush Requests